 I checked into my hostel as late as possible and then I was out before the sun came up the next morning, so it’s fair to say I didn’t get to see much of Christchurch.
 I did get to see it very briefly as the sun broke over the city and cast huge shadows beyond the half built/ half demolished buildings that still stand in defiance of the 2011 earthquake that badly damaged the area.
 Hardly any wall is left untouched, with most claimed by murals and street art.
 It was a very humbling sight, as brief as it may have been.
 I hope I’ll get chance to actually explore the city sometime.

-(As my visit was so brief I had no chance to whip my camera out, so the header photo is borrowed from Christchurch Daily Photo)
+UPDATE: (As my visit was so brief I had no chance to whip my camera out, so the header photo is borrowed from my boyfriend, Andreas)